Enhancing Network Failure Mitigation with Performance-Aware Ranking: Design

 \parae{Input 4.} \sysname requires simple characterizations of datacenter traffic: the flow arrival distribution, the server-to-server communication probability, and the flow size distributions.
 From these, it extracts a set of flow-level demand matrices (\secref{sec:swarm:internals}).
 These probabilistic characterizations of the inputs allows \sysname to be robust to traffic variability and ensure a desired level of statistical confidence in its estimation.

-\parae{Input 5.} \sysname takes a list of mitigations as an input to evaluate.
-Similar to existing troubleshooting guides at cloud providers, operators provide to \sysname a mapping from failure types to a list of mitigations or a \textit{combination} of mitigations (see~\secref{sec:motivation}, \eg disabling a link and undoing a prior mitigation).
-Some mitigations might require additional inputs (candidate VM placements or WCMP weights); we assume operators use existing techniques~\cite{SuchaOptimalOblivious, VBP} to find values for these inputs.
-Table~\ref{Table::failurelist} shows a sample of failures and associated mitigations.
+\parae{Input 5.} \sysname requires a mapping from the failure types to a list of mitigations or a combination of mitigations.
+Cloud providers~\cite{autotsg,tsg} already document possible mitigations for each type of incident in their troubleshooting guidelines and can use these documents to create the mapping.
+Certain actions may require additional information, such as VM placements or WCMP weights.
+We assume operators use existing techniques~\cite{SuchaOptimalOblivious, VBP} to find values for these inputs. \tabref{Table::failurelist} shows a sample of failures and associated mitigations.

 \parae{Input 6}.
 Operators can customize the \textit{comparator}.
-Our current implementation supports two types of comparators, and we can easily extend it to support others (see~\S\ref{sec:evaluation}).
-The \textit{priority} comparator considers throughput-based, and FCT-based metrics (\eg the $1$-percentile throughput or the $99$-percentile FCT) in a pre-specified priority order.
+We currently support two types of comparators, and we can easily extend to others (see~\S\ref{sec:evaluation}).
+The \textit{priority} comparator considers throughput-based and FCT-based metrics in a pre-specified priority order.
 The \textit{linear} comparator is a linear combination of two or more of these metrics, where the operator specifies the weights.
+This flexibility enables operators to adjust their mitigation strategy based on their workloads.
+For example, if delay-sensitive short flows~\cite{Alizadeh-DCTCP,Homa-Montazeri} are the dominant workload, they can choose to prioritize the impact on short flows.

 \parab{Outputs.} \sysname outputs the mitigation (or mitigation combination) with minimal impact as ranked by the comparator.